Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 ### Termination

-Just behind the RJ11 connectors is a 4-pin terminal block.
-On the last board in the CAN chain only (the one with a cable in only one of the RJ11 connectors), two jumpers must be fitted in that block to terminate the CAN bus.
+Just behind the RJ11 connectors is a 4-pin terminal block. termination is required on the last board in the CAN chain only (the one with a cable in only one of the RJ11 connectors).
 Jumpers must not be fitted in expansion boards that are not at the end of the CAN bus.

+#### v1.02b and earlier
+Two jumpers must be fitted in that block to terminate the CAN bus.

+#### v1.03 and later
+A jumper must be fitted in the MAIN position to terminate the CAN1 main bus.
+Similarly a jumper must be fitted to the AUX position to terminate the CAN0 aux bus.

 ### Address